SerkanOzd/java-test-starter1/readme.md

 map java objects to database tables.
 After creating such a class you also have to add it to the persistence unit in the `persistence.xml`.

+### Kafka

+In order to test Kafka you can use the `Kafka` class under src/main/java/kafka/utils.
+This class provides a producer as well as a consumer.
+When you instantiate the `Kafka` class you have to pass it the bootstrap servers and also the group ID for the consumers.
+After that you can use the given methods to produce and consume messages.

 ## Sonarqube analysis

 Run the analysis with the following